Online Continual Learning in Image Classification: An Empirical Survey: Introduction

 \section{Introduction}

 With the ubiquity of personal smart devices and image-related applications, a massive amount of image data is generated daily.
-While image-based deep neural networks have demonstrated exceptional advances in recent years~\cite{russakovsky2015imagenet}, incrementally updating a neural network with a nonstationary data stream results in \emph{catastrophic forgetting} (CF)~\cite{CF, goodfellow2013empirical}, the inability of a network to perform well on previously seen data after updating with recent data.
+The need for updating the deep learning model with new data on personal (i.e., edge) devices to preserve privacy, minimize communication bandwidth and maintain real-time performance necessitates the development of methods that can continually learn from streaming data while minimizing memory storage and computation footprint.
+However, incrementally updating a neural network with a nonstationary data stream results in \emph{catastrophic forgetting} (CF)~\cite{CF, goodfellow2013empirical} --- the inability of a network to perform well on previously seen data after updating with recent data.
 For this reason, conventional deep learning tends to focus on offline training, where each mini-batch is sampled i.i.d from a static dataset with multiple epochs over the training data.
 However, to accommodate changes in the data distribution, such a training scheme requires entirely retraining the network on the new dataset, which is inefficient and sometimes infeasible when previous data are not available due to storage limits or privacy issues.

 \textbf{\emph{Continual Learning}} (CL) studies the problem of learning from a non-i.i.d stream of data, with the goal of preserving and extending the acquired knowledge.
-A more complex and general viewpoint of CL is the stability-plasticity dilemma~\cite{dilemma1, dilemma2} where stability refers to the ability to preserve past knowledge and plasticity denotes the fast adaptation of new knowledge.
+A more complex and general viewpoint of CL is the stability-plasticity dilemma~\cite{dilemma1, dilemma2}, where stability refers to the ability to preserve past knowledge and plasticity denotes the fast adaptation of new knowledge.
 Following this viewpoint, CL seeks to strike a balance between learning stability and plasticity.
 Since CL is often used interchangeably with lifelong learning~\cite{chen2018lifelong, yoon2018lifelong} and incremental learning~\cite{rebuffi2017icarl, chaudhry2018riemannian}, for simplicity, we will use CL to refer to all concepts mentioned above.

-Most early CL approaches consider the task incremental setting~\cite{three}.
-In this setting, new data arrives one task at a time, and the model can utilize task-IDs during both training and inference time~\cite{Kirkpatrick2017, lwf, gem}.
-Hence, a common practice in this context is to assign a separate output layer (head) for each task; then the model just needs to classify labels within a task, which is known as the multi-head evaluation~\cite{chaudhry2018riemannian}.
-However, the multi-head evaluation requires additional supervisory signals at inference --- namely the task-ID --- to select the corresponding head, which obviates its use when the task label is unavailable.
-Moreover, this setting needs to store all the current task data in the memory, and thus, it is not friendly for edge devices with limited resources.